 Since Tanzania's Independence in 1961, giraffe have played an important role in the country.
-In Swahili, Tanzania's lingua franca, giraffe are known as twiga.
-Tanzania chose the giraffe as their national animal for their grace, as well as their long necks which represent the ability to be visionary - seeing the past and the present at the same time.
-Giraffe serve as a reminder for Tanzanians to view life from all angles.
-Symbolically, giraffe are prominently used in all aspects of business; their image was used as a watermark on banknotes from Independence until 2011 and continues to be prominent in advertising various products and services, including beer (Twiga Brew), tourism (Twiga Campsite and Lodge), building materials (Twiga Cement), financial institutions (Twiga Bancorp), and chemical products (Twiga Chemical Industries).
+In Swahili, the local language, giraffe are known as twiga.
+Tanzania chose the giraffe as their national animal for their grace, as well as their long necks which represent the ability to be visionary - seeing the past and the present.
+And so, giraffe serve as a reminder for Tanzanians to view life from all angles.

+Symbolically, giraffe are prominently used in all aspects of business.
+For example, from Independence until 2011 giraffe were used as watermarks on Tanzanian banknotes.
+Presently, giraffe imagery is used for advertising various products and services in the country, including beer (Twiga Brew), tourism (Twiga Campsite & Lodge), building materials (Twiga Cement), financial institutions (Twiga Bancorp), and chemical products (Twiga Chemical Industries).